KevinGimbel/list.rs/README.md

 > List files and directories

 ## HEY, LISTEN 🧚‍
-This is my first ever thing in Rust and it is not optimized or tested or whatever.
-It's probably a very bad idea to run this script from the `/` directory since it doesn't stop - it just prints all directories and files.
+This is my first ever thing in Rust and it is not optimized or tested or whatever beyond running the script with `cargo run`.

 ## Goal
 The Goal is to have a tool similar to `ls` and `tree` - basically a mix of both.

 ## Why Rust?
 Why not?
 I haven't tried Rust yet so I thought this was a good idea.

 ## Known Issues
 - [ ] The indention logic is still wrong

 ## Roadmap